-When you purchase a domain you’ll be offered a load of optional extras that you don’t really need such as e-mail hosting and domain name privacy.
-Skip those for now – just buy the domains.
-You can see from below what your basket should look like for a 2 year registration of a .co.uk domain.
+When you purchase a domain you’ll be offered a load of optional extras such as e-mail hosting and domain name privacy.
+Don’t worry about e-mail hosting – we’ll sort that later.
+You may want to buy domain name privacy, to keep your personal details hidden on the public register but in some cases that is no longer entirely necessary.
+You can see from below what your basket might look like for a 2 year registration of a .co.uk domain.

 If you’re offered ‘domain name protection’ it’s up to you whether you buy this.
 It adds an extra layer of protection for your domains.
 Not 100% necessary but depends how paranoid you’re feeling.